 I’ve been injured at work, what do I do now?

 The first thing you need to do is report your injury to a supervisor at work.
 If an injury is not reported within the first thirty days, you may lose your right to compensation.
+Hopefully, the company you’re working for will have workers’ compensation insurance.
+This will allow them to cover the cost of medical bills or hospitalization, avoiding a legal battle.
 The next thing you must do is seek immediate medical attention, informing the doctor that you were injured at work, and then continue to follow up with your treating doctor.

 What is meant by a “compensable” injury?